b-vitamins/mfcl/docs/provenance.md

 default), the runner writes three artifacts inside the run's `provenance/` directory:

-- `repro.json`: canonical JSON manifest containing snapshots of the configuration, environment, hardware, RNG seeds, and dataset fingerprints.
+- `repro.json`: canonical JSON manifest containing deterministic snapshots of the configuration, environment, hardware, RNG seeds, and dataset fingerprints.
-  The file stores a `history` list so resumed runs append new snapshots without mutating prior entries.
 - `git.diff`: the working tree diff captured at the time of collection.
   Clean repositories produce an empty file while dirty trees record the full patch.
 - `env.txt`: snapshot of the process environment variables sorted by key.
+- `events.jsonl`: append-only log of lifecycle events (start, resume, eval) captured with wall-clock timestamps for human auditing.

 ## Captured fields